LuuNhatHa/SQL_Customer_Behavior_and-Marketing_Campaign_Analysis/README.md

 - **Source:** Marketing Campaign Dataset
 - **Size:** 2,240 rows × 29 columns
 - **Key Fields:**
-- Personal Information
+**Personal Information**
-ID: Unique identifier for each customer
+- ID: Unique identifier for each customer
-Year_Birth: Customer's year of birth
+- Year_Birth: Customer's year of birth
-Education: Level of education
+- Education: Level of education
-Marital_Status: Marital status (e.g., Single, Married, Divorced)
+- Marital_Status: Marital status (e.g., Single, Married, Divorced)
-Income: Annual household income
+- Income: Annual household income
-Kidhome: Number of children in the household
+- Kidhome: Number of children in the household
-Teenhome: Number of teenagers in the household
+- Teenhome: Number of teenagers in the household
-Dt_Customer: Date the customer enrolled with the company
+- Dt_Customer: Date the customer enrolled with the company
-Recency: Number of days since the customer's last purchase
+- Recency: Number of days since the customer's last purchase
-Complain: 1 if the customer has complained in the last 2 years, 0 otherwise
+- Complain: 1 if the customer has complained in the last 2 years, 0 otherwise

-- Product Spending
+**Product Spending**
-MntWines: Amount spent on wine in the last 2 years
+- MntWines: Amount spent on wine in the last 2 years
-MntFruits: Amount spent on fruits in the last 2 years
+- MntFruits: Amount spent on fruits in the last 2 years
-MntMeatProducts: Amount spent on meat in the last 2 years
+- MntMeatProducts: Amount spent on meat in the last 2 years
-MntFishProducts: Amount spent on fish in the last 2 years
+- MntFishProducts: Amount spent on fish in the last 2 years -- MntSweetProducts: Amount spent on sweets in the last 2 years
-MntSweetProducts: Amount spent on sweets in the last 2 years
+- MntGoldProds: Amount spent on gold products in the last 2 years

-MntGoldProds: Amount spent on gold products in the last 2 years
+**Promotion Campaigns**

-- Promotion Campaigns
+- NumDealsPurchases: Number of purchases made with discounts
-NumDealsPurchases: Number of purchases made with discounts AcceptedCmp1 to AcceptedCmp5: 1 if the customer accepted the offer in campaign 1 to 5
+- AcceptedCmp1 to AcceptedCmp5: 1 if the customer accepted the offer in campaign 1 to 5
-Response: 1 if the customer accepted the offer in the last (most recent) campaign
+- Response: 1 if the customer accepted the offer in the last (most recent) campaign

-- Purchase Channels
+**Purchase Channels**
-NumWebPurchases: Number of purchases made through the company’s website
+- NumWebPurchases: Number of purchases made through the company’s website
-NumCatalogPurchases: Number of purchases made using a catalog
+- NumCatalogPurchases: Number of purchases made using a catalog
-NumStorePurchases: Number of purchases made directly in physical stores
+- NumStorePurchases: Number of purchases made directly in physical stores
-NumWebVisitsMonth: Number of visits to the company’s website in the last month
+- NumWebVisitsMonth: Number of visits to the company’s website in the last month

 ## Tools Used
 - **SQL Server** — For data cleaning, preprocessing, feature engineering, and querying insights.